alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-160/day-160-1-egw.md

 ---
-title: EGW Reading
+title: Crossing the Jordan PP 481-484a
-subtitle: Crossing the Jordan PP 481-484a
+subtitle: EGW Reading
 ---

-Chapter 44—Crossing the Jordan
+### Chapter 44—Crossing the Jordan

 This chapter is based on Joshua 1 to 5:12.